St Patrick's Day Scholarship Appeal

 I want to assure you that we are remembering you and your family in our prayer.
 And I ask you to remember us before the Lord.
 We are united in praying for each other.
 In this way we express our care and concern during this crisis that has not spared anyone of us.
 While we may be far apart, we are not alone.
 We are stronger when we are together.
 In our prayer, we place our deepest hope in a goodness and power that transcends our own capabilities.
 Prayer is hope in action.
 No matter how simple or short, when we pray we become people of hope.

-As I write these lines, the College is closed for the moment.
-However, our mission and ministry still continues: the National Seminary and the Pontifical University have been able to address the crisis and its disruption, and our students and staff are finding new ways of working online.
+Our mission and ministry still continues: the National Seminary and the Pontifical University have been able to address the crisis and its disruption, and our students and staff are finding new ways of working online.
 Thankfully, we had a solid on-line learning infrastructure that is now being used to its full potential to ensure the completion of this year’s seminary and academic programmes.
 Working this way is not without its challenges.
 We feel the separation, but we are able to continue, and we are counting our blessings.

-Over its 225 year history, St Patrick’s College has come through many hardships and navigated many storms.
+Over its 225 year history, St Patrick’s Pontifical University has come through many hardships and navigated many storms.
 Our resolve is to continue to educate our future priests and laity to offer new vision and depth, and find new ways of bringing good news to their local Churches and communities in a rapidly changing and radically changed world when we come through this.
 And through this we will come!